U.S. Savings Bonds—A Safe Place to Save Money

 When Are Savings Bonds Appropriate Investments?

 Savings bonds should not make up a significant portion of your long-term savings.
 The interest earned is quite low compared to other long-term investments like stocks held in your retirement accounts.
-Stocks historically return about 10 percent a year over time, so solely investing in savings bonds probably will not yield the best results.
+Stocks historically return about 10 percent a year over time, so solely investing in savings bonds will not likely yield the best results.

 Savings bonds should be considered for financial goals somewhere between five and 10 years away.
 You can redeem the bonds without penalty after five years, but you could probably see better returns with other investments if you plan on hanging onto bonds for much longer than 10 years.